Local Planning Panel

 - introducing panel performance measures.

-Elected Councillors no longer decide the outcome of individual development applications and are instead referred to the Local Planning Panel for consideration and determination.
+Elected Councillors no longer decide the outcome of individual development applications and are instead referred to the LPP for consideration and determination.

 Council resolved to establish an independent local panel at its meeting on 19 February 2018

-- public panel meeting, with an open forum for interested persons and groups to hear and make submissions about the development proposal
+- public panel meeting, with an open forum for interested persons and groups to hear and make submissions about a development application or planning proposal

 - closed panel session for the panel to deliberate